rakibtg/ZincPHP/readme.md

 ---

+## Development status:
+ - Under active development
-### Development status: <span style="color: red">Under actove development - not ready to be used in production - a side project</span>
+ - Not ready to be used in production
+ - A side project
+ - Working on the documentations, automatic RESTful API testing

 ---